theodor8/sudoku-solver-http-server/README.md

-Sudoku solver and generator http server
+Sudoku solver and generator http server with sqlite solution cache